gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 To update to the CIS AWS Foundations Benchmark v1.5.0, you need to update your references to the Gruntwork Infrastructure as Code Library to use compatible versions.
 We (Gruntwork) have reviewed and updated all the library modules for compatibility with the new version of the benchmark.
-As a customer, you need to update to the correct versions of the Gruntwork library to pick up the changes necessary for your infrastructure to be compatible.
+As a customer, you need to update to the correct versions of the Gruntwork IaC Library to pick up the changes necessary for your infrastructure to be compatible.

 The following table provides a summary of all the relevant Gruntwork AWS modules and the respective versions that are compatible with CIS AWS v1.5.0: